tejveer77/Hardware-Health-Monitor/README.md

-# Tejz Hardware Monitor
+# Hardware Monitor

 ## Overview
-Tejz Hardware Monitor is a standalone Windows application designed for IT system diagnostics and automation.
+Hardware Monitor is a standalone Windows application designed for IT system diagnostics and automation.
 Packaged as an executable, it provides a Tkinter-based GUI to monitor hardware metrics (CPU, memory, disk, temperature) in real time, detect issues, auto-resolve them, and send Discord alerts.
 Tailored for IT support, this tool combines monitoring, logging, and proactive fixes in one portable package.

 ---